-MSS Business Transformation Advisory spent an afternoon talking with Arizona’s MSS Business Transformation Leader award finalists in a virtual panel discussion.
+MSS Business Transformation Advisory spent an afternoon talking with Arizona’s MSSBTA Transformation Leader of the Year award finalists in a virtual panel discussion.
 They shared what it takes to be an effective transformation leader, how they lead their organization through a major transformation, and what being a transformation leader means in their organization.

 Watch the full Virtual Roundtable below: